As China's economy slows, migrant workers head home

 "It's a big problem because migrant workers can't find jobs in the city, but if they stay in their hometowns, their income is very low," a government official at Yulin's bureau of commerce said.

-Business surveys, which economists say may be the best monthly measure of the broader labour market, have shown renewed job shedding in both manufacturing and services.
+Business surveys, which economists say may be the best monthly measure of the broader labor market, have shown renewed job shedding in both manufacturing and services.

-"Migrant workers are a very elastic part of the labour pool that aren't captured anywhere (in official statistics)," said Julia Wang, an economist with HSBC in Hong Kong.
+"Migrant workers are a very elastic part of the labor pool that aren't captured anywhere (in official statistics)," said Julia Wang, an economist with HSBC in Hong Kong.

 "If you look at what's happened to the migrant worker pool over the past two years, the trend of people going to cities has slowed significantly."